UMD: A Globally Connected University

 Pre-arrival, participants are provided with all itineraries, orientation, safety and project specific information.
 As well, per the “Social Innovation Team Breakdown,” participants are divided into groups of up to ten participants based on language capabilities, area of study, age, school and interests.
 Each Social Innovation Team (SI Team) is tasked with assigned and optional projects and as well funding to invest in projects that they learn about and deem compelling as they travel to and work in different parts of the country.
 These projects include creating new social innovations for marginalized communities as well as real-world consulting for local organizations.

 Orientation and Foundation Building

-Upon arrival in country, all participants spend the first segment (ten days) of their time in the headquarters site participating in orientation sessions, living with homestay families, studying Spanish intensively, participating in development discussions, visiting nearby development and relief organizations and participating in project content and technical training.
-The focus of this first foundation building segment is to provide participants with the necessary knowledge and skills for the field work segment and to begin outlining and working on pre-designated projects.
+Upon arrival in country, all participants spend the first segment (seven days) of their time in the headquarters site participating in orientation sessions, living with homestay families, studying Spanish intensively, participating in development discussions/design thinking workshops, visiting nearby development and relief organizations and participating in project content and technical training.
+The focus of this first foundation building segment is to provide participants with the necessary knowledge and skills for the field work segment and to begin choosing, outlining and working on pre-designated projects.
 This “ramp up” segment is essential to ensure that participants can work as effectively as possible with our development professionals and constituents in the field.
 Upon completing this segment, Social Entrepreneur Corps interns are deemed “Consultores Comunitarios” (Community Consultants/CCs) and work both individually and in groups within their SI Team in distinct regions of the country.
 CCs work under the guidance and leadership of experienced Social Entrepreneur Corps expatriate and local field personnel to effectuate positive change on specific projects for pre-determined clients in order to be able to complete designed activities and present specific deliverables.